chethanhn29/Rice-Leaf-disease-detection/README.md

 ---

-### We have deviced the project into multiple steps
+### We have devided the project into multiple steps

 *   Importing Libraries